khuynh24/khuynh24.github.io/essays/designpatterns.md

 <img class="ui image" src="../images/evolution.jpg">

 A design pattern is the reusable solution to commonly occurring problems.
 Or it can be thought of as the template that can be used in many different situations.
 After watching a 40-minute video on Design Patterns, I realized that everything around me such as buildings, tables, even food all have a design pattern to them.
 A good example of this is starting an art project of drawing a rose.
 When people dive right into it, they find themselves on a journey of erasing and redrawing and erasing, not knowing how to structure the rose.
-In my experience, after I finally googled “how to draw a rose”, I found a step to step outline and it changed the ways I draw my flowers since.
+In my experience, after I finally googled “How to draw a rose”, I found a step to step outline and it changed the ways I draw my flowers since.

 Overall, design patterns can be seen as a root of creation that can become revamp to something extraordinary.
 It can also be the one solution structure that can solve the 99 problems you may have.